ordinall/BetterDiscord-Stuff/Plugins/DisableStickerSuggestions/README.md

 # DisableStickerSuggestions
-This plugin disables sticker suggestions while typing messages and emotes in chat
+This plugin disables sticker suggestions while typing messages and emotes in chat.